nawarian/The-PHP-Website/source/_posts_en/0-hello-php.blade.md

 ## PHP is just another tool.
 It is _YOUR JOB_ to understand if fits

-Really, if you could take one thing away from this text, choose
+Really, if you could take one idea from this text with you, choose
 this: **as an engineer, your job is to spot the problem, identify solutions and pick the most suitable one**.